 - Avoiding close contact with persons who are ill,

 - Staying home when you are ill, and

 - Taking antiviral medications if prescribed by your doctor.

 - In certain situations (e.g., influenza outbreaks in settings like nursing homes), antiviral medications may be prescribed to high-risk individuals to prevent them from developing influenza illness after exposure to infected individuals.

 Children with a fever should be kept out of school or childcare until they are fever free for 24 hours without the use of fever suppressing medications.
 Rules for exclusion of sick children from school and childcare are outlined in the Texas Administrative Code, specifically Rule 97.7 for schools and Rule 746.3603 for childcare.

 Recent Texas Trends

 The official influenza reporting season for the United States begins in October and continues through May; in Texas, influenza surveillance continues year-round.
 Influenza activity usually peaks in January or February in Texas, although the peak of influenza has occurred as early as October.
+For the 2014-2015 influenza season, influenza activity peaked in December.
 Except for influenza-associated pediatric deaths and novel influenza cases, individual cases of influenza are not reportable by law in Texas.